KeitaNakamura/Tensorial.jl/docs/src/Broadcast.md

 # Broadcast

-In Tensorial.jl, subtypes of `AbstractTensor` basically behave like scalars rather than `Array` except broadcasting with scalars and tuples.
+In Tensorial.jl, subtypes of `AbstractTensor` basically behave like scalars rather than `Array`.
 For example, broadcasting operations on tensors and arrays of tensors will be performed as

 ```jldoctest